Frequently Asked Questions

 Can I request a particular writing mentor or graduate consultant?

-Yes, you can check the availability of specific writing mentors or graduate consultant on our appointment schedule.
+Yes, you can check the availability of specific writing mentors or graduate consultants on our appointment schedule.

 If you have further questions, send us an email at firstname.lastname@example.org.